UtrechtUniversity/yoda/docs/administration/setting-theme.md

 ---
 parent: Administration Tasks
-title: Setting maintenance banner
+title: Setting portal themes via Admin GUI
-nav_order: 19
+nav_order: 20
 ---
 # Setting portal themes via Admin GUI
 From version 1.10, Yoda simplifies setting portal themes with a new GUI on the Admin page.
 Once the templates are installed in the `yoda/themes/`, just select the theme  directly in the dropdown list; the theme is instantly updated.
 See the example below for changing the theme to VU.